Contact:

 Copyright 2025 Alden Rose Ltd

-It’s not just the Passivhaus movement that is shaking up the architectural world, we’re living in the middle of a modern Green Revolution—and it’s not just about organic farming or plant-
+From the Age of Exploration to the Industrial Revolution, our world has been transformed forever.
+Its not just the Passivhaus movement that is shaking up the architectural world, we’re living in the middle of a modern Green Revolution -

 The Paris Agreement is a legally binding contract that requires all countries to decarbonise by 2050.
 The UK has predicted that over 25 million of our current homes will still be in use at this time.
 Without a Retrofit, these homes will still emit carbon at their current rate putting the UK in default of the Agreement.
 Every homeowner and building owner needs to Retrofit their property by 2050 to reduce carbon emissions and energy bills.
 READ MORE

 After the Industrial Revolution of the 18th Century, the UK saw a housing boom larger than any other country.
 Cities, towns and suburbs were created to make way for the increased wealth and population growth.
-Today, more than 20% of the UK’s homes were built over 100 years ago, many are Listed Buildings or in Conservation Areas, but many have few constraints and homeowners are unaware that they should be using specific materials in renovations
+Today, more than 20% of our housing stock was built over 100 years ago, many are now Listed Buildings or in Conservation Areas, but many have few constraints and homeowners are unaware that they should be using specific materials in any renovation work.
+We explain the details.
+READ MORE